 Vince Granata remembers standing in front of his suburban home in Connecticut the day his mother and father returned from the hospital with his three new siblings in tow.
-He had just finished scrawling their names in orange chalk on the driveway: Christopher, Timothy, and Elizabeth.
+He had just finished scrawling their names in red chalk on the driveway: Christopher, Timothy, and Elizabeth.

 Vince Granata received his BA in history from Yale University and his MFA in creative writing from American University.
 He has received fellowships from the Bread Loaf Writer’s Conference, Virginia Center for the Creative Arts, Brush Creek Foundation for the Arts, the I-Park Foundation, and the Ucross Foundation, and residencies from PLAYA and the MacDowell Colony.
 His work has appeared in The Massachusetts Review, The Chattahoochee Review, and Fourth Genre, and has been nominated for a Pushcart Prize and listed as Notable in Best American Essays 2018.

 "Although he writes of an unimaginable family tragedy, Vincent Granata’s Everything is Fine reads like a testament to life itself.
 Suffused with emotional depth and intellectual inquiry, this is a writer pushing the very limits of what language and love can capture: the suffering, certainly, but more so the astonishing power of forgiveness and survival.
 This book will never leave you.” —Rachel Louise Snyder, author of No Visible Bruises: What We Don’t Know About Domestic Violence Can Kill Us